 For reporting limits below 0.2 mg Cl/L, use the titrimetric methods in FT 2020.
 The methods in FT 2010 or FT 2030 may be used if a lower detection limit and range of calibration can be demonstrated in the sample matrix of interest.

-The following methods are used to analyze grab samples for chlorine measurements with 15 minutes of sample collection.
-In situ measurements of chlorine are typically performed using installed meters (see FT 1900, Continuous Monitoring with Installed Metersinline).
+Methods FT 2010-FT 2030 are used to analyze discrete grab samples for chlorine measurements with 15 minutes of sample collection.
+Continuous measurements of chlorine are typically performed using installed meters with technologies described in FT 2010 and 2050.
+See FT 1900, Continuous Monitoring with Installed Meters for other requirements for continuous inline monitoring equipment.

-See the applicable referenced methods in FT 2050 if measurements other than total residual chlorine are required.
-Use this SOP when analyzing drinking water compliance samples for free or total chlorine (section 2.1.2).

 DPD Colorimetric Method

 Scope and Applicability: DEP recommends this method if the testing levels that must be met are between 0.2 to 4.0 mg/L residual chlorine.
-This method is least affected by the presence of organic matterinline.
+This method is least affected by the presence of organic matter.
+The requirements in this section also apply to continuous inline DPD meters.

 Equipment and Supplies